andyjakubowski/dotfiles/README.md

 ### Aliases

 When you run `./install`, files like `zshenv` and `zshrc` will be linked before any software is installed.
 This means your [Z Shell](https://zsh.sourceforge.io/) will start using certain aliases that are configured in those files.
-For example: `alias ls='exa -laFh --git'`.
+For example: `alias ls='eza -lah --classify --git'`.

 These aliases rely on non-standard software being installed.
-But if this for whatever reason the software fails to install when you run `./install`, You’ll end up with errors in your terminal like `zsh: command not found: exa`.
+But if this for whatever reason the software fails to install when you run `./install`, You’ll end up with errors in your terminal like `zsh: command not found: eza`.

 Run `where ls` to see the full path to the original, non-aliased `ls`.
 Then you’d run something like `/bin/ls /bin` instead.